 The colder months are the perfect time to head indoors and experience all the culture that Boston has to offer

-Beginning January 15, the City of Boston is requiring all patrons for indoor performances wear masks and show proof of vaccination.
+As of January 15, the City of Boston is requiring patrons for indoor performances wear masks and show proof of vaccination.
 Cambridge has a mask mandate as well for all indoor spaces.
-Additionally, the American Repertory Theater is requiring proof of vaccination or a negative COVID-19 test within 72 hours of the performance be presented.
+Individual businesses may have their own restrictions and requirements; please check websites for details.